 Udon are long, thick noodles with a smooth and chewy texture.
 I use the frozen noodles found in the freezer section of markets with Japanese items and some larger supermarkets like Wegmans.
 The frozen noodles cook quickly in boiling water.
 Drain the noodles and place them into individual serving bowl immediately when the are heated through.
 Do not rinse.
 You don’t want to overcook them, since they will be hanging out in a hot broth.
 You can also use dried Sanuki Udon, but I just personally prefer the frozen noodles.

 Mirin is a sweet Japanese cooking rice wine.
 I use hon-mirin (true mirin) in recipes calling for mirin.
 I have been able to find it in Asian food markets and Whole Foods.
 Many grocery stores have aji-mirin, but be sure to check the ingredient list for additives.
 Other types of mirin are shio-mirin (includes salt) and shin-mirin (very little alcohol).

 Usukuchi soy sauce is a light and pale mild Japanese soy sauce used to season soups.
 It is sometimes labelled as light soy sauce.
 Do not confuse it with “lite” soy sauce in supermarkets.
 Those are just lighter in sodium.
 Usukuchi soy sauce is actually higher in sodium than the more common soy sauce.
-It is available at many Asian food markets.
-The only one available on Amazon is from Kikkoman and has high fructose corn syrup.
-If you cannot find it, use regular soy sauce in a pinch; just add about half the amount and season with salt.
+It is available in markets with Japanese ingredients.
+If you cannot find Usukuchi, use regular soy sauce in a pinch; just add about half the amount and season with salt.